ivanenriquejuarez/Image-Morph/README.md

 # Image Morphing

-This project demonstrates a simple **image tweening algorithm** written in C that morphs a small circle into a large circle by generating intermediate frames using **linear interpolation**.
+This project demonstrates a simple **image tweening algorithm** written in C that morphs a source polygon to a target polygon by generating intermediate frames using interpolation methods.
 The project creates a series of SVG files to visualize the morphing process.

 ## Table of Contents
 - [Overview](#overview)